 Daily backups included on all plans — Bluehost charges extra for this.

 Support quality.
 SiteGround’s chat support resolves issues faster and with more technical depth than Bluehost in consistent user experience reports.
 Average response time under 5 minutes; resolution on first contact is common.
+Users who are unhappy about renewal pricing will still mention support as a reason they stayed as long as they did.

 Uptime.
 SiteGround guarantees 99.9% uptime and typically exceeds it in monitoring data.